PowerLedger/powr/docs/src/developing/programming-model/accounts.md

 Unlike a file, the account includes metadata for the lifetime of the file.
-That lifetime is expressed by a number of fractional native tokens called _lamports_.
+That lifetime is expressed by a number of fractional native tokens called _sparks_ (equivalent to lamports).
 Accounts are held in validator memory and pay ["rent"](#rent) to stay there.
 Each validator periodically scans all accounts and collects rent.
-Any account that drops to zero lamports is purged.
-Accounts can also be marked [rent-exempt](#rent-exemption) if they contain a sufficient number of lamports.
+Any account that drops to zero sparks is purged.
+Accounts can also be marked [rent-exempt](#rent-exemption) if they contain a sufficient number of sparks.

 In the same way that a Linux user uses a path to look up a file, a Solana client uses an _address_ to look up an account.
 The address is a 256-bit public key.